 Who is the course for?

-As far as possible the course is practically based and as an engineering student you will cover both the theory and practice of welding and fabrication, covering the following units;
+As far as possible the course is practically based and will cover both the theory and practice of welding and fabrication, covering the following units:

 - Working effectively and safely in an engineering environment